kieranjwhite/fezier/README.md

-If Fezier was initialised with a devicePixelRatio > 0, then the destination coords on your canvas / surface must be calculated by multiplying the the x,y coords in the dirty rectangle by the value returnd by draw_brushMagFactor(&brush) and the source pixels (still specified by the dirty rectangle) must be scaled by the same value during compositing.
+If Fezier was initialised with a devicePixelRatio > 0, then the destination coords on your canvas / surface must be calculated by multiplying the the x,y coords in the dirty rectangle by the value returned by draw_brushMagFactor(&brush) and the source pixels (still specified by the dirty rectangle) must be scaled by the same value during compositing.